Pr0f23ss0R/IcarusMods/README.md

 The Mod is optimised to run with Jimk's High Jump mod (https://github.com/Jimk72/Icarus_Mods).

-All Envirosuits got more FallDamageResistance but your char can still get injured.
+All Envirosuits got more Falling Resistance but your char can still get injured.
 The adjustment wont be enough for those gravity mods.

 DISCLAIMER: these mods are intended for Offline and/or solo play.
 It can potentially ruin the game for others when playing together, so please do not put yourself in that situation.
 If you play with a regular group and they all want it, please recommend all parties install the mod to prevent adverse effects.